google/mangle/readthedocs/datalog.md

     volunteer(ID, Name, /software_development).
 ```

 In our current data set, the result will be empty.
+This rules is an
+example of a database join: the body states that two rows have the
+same ID and Name fields.

 ## Recursive rules